MA Eco-Social Design: Project 1 by Chiara Sterzl, Michelangelo Lamonaca | WS 2020

 Research activities and methods

 We have started our design research from the mapping of the actors based in Don Bosco.
 It has been developed according to the typology of organization, communication tools, target group, fields of work, and offered activities.
-The clustering of the actors has brought us to the insight, that the neighborhood boasts a rich amount of organizations working for citizenship.
+The clustering of the actors has brought us to the insight, that the neighbourhood boasts a rich amount of organizations working for citizenship.
 Although, it has resulted in the presence of several overlapping activities.
 The direct correspondence with Gianluca Tenin from Officine Vispa has confirmed our insights and the results on the data visualization.
 Furthermore, we discovered that currently only a few actors are collaborating, or had collaborated in the past.
 Consequently, we have planned interviews with other actors to collect further information and the expectations of collaboration with others in Don Bosco.
 Additionally, we used field ethnography as a design method to develop our visual identity.
 For this reason, we collected different colors and shapes, used in the architectures of Don Bosco to form our geometrical imagery.

 Exploration and interventions